History of aviation: Between the World Wars (1918–1939)

 The years between World War I and World War II saw great advancements in aircraft technology.
 Airplanes evolved from low-powered biplanes made from wood and fabric to sleek, high-powered monoplanes made of aluminum, based primarily on the founding work of Hugo Junkers during the World War I period and its adoption by American designer William Bushnell Stout and Soviet designer Andrei Tupolev.

 After World War I, experienced fighter pilots were eager to show off their skills.
 Many American pilots became barnstormers, flying into small towns across the country and showing off their flying abilities, as well as taking paying passengers for rides.
-Eventually, the barnstormers grouped into more organized displays.
+Eventually, the barnstormers grouped into more organised displays.
 Air shows sprang up around the country, with air races, acrobatic stunts, and feats of air superiority.
 The air races drove engine and airframe development—the Schneider Trophy, for example, led to a series of ever faster and sleeker monoplane designs culminating in the Supermarine S.6B.
 With pilots competing for cash prizes, there was an incentive to go faster.
 Amelia Earhart was perhaps the most famous of those on the barnstorming/air show circuit.
 She was also the first female pilot to achieve records such as the crossing of the Atlantic and Pacific Oceans.

 Prizes for distance and speed records also drove development forwards.
-On 14 June 1919, Captain John Alcock and Lieutenant Arthur Brown co-piloted a Vickers Vimy non-stop from St. John's, Newfoundland to Clifden, Ireland, winning the £13,000 ($65,000).
-Northcliffe prize.
+On 14 June 1919, Captain John Alcock and Lieutenant Arthur Brown co-piloted a Vickers Vimy non-stop from St. John's, Newfoundland to Clifden, Ireland, winning the £13,000 ($65,000) Northcliffe prize.
 Commercial aviation was introduced by Aircraft Transport and Travel (AT&T) in Britain, which began the first regular scheduled international flight in 1919.
 The first flight across the South Atlantic and the first aerial crossing using astronomical navigation, was made by the naval aviators Gago Coutinho and Sacadura Cabral in 1922, from Lisbon, Portugal, to Rio de Janeiro, Brazil, using an aircraft fitted with an artificial horizon for aeronautical use.
 In 1924, Major General Mason Patrick led a group of U.S. Army Air Service members to complete the first aerial circumnavigation of the world.
 This flight around the world came with many logistical challenges, traveling 26,343 miles over the span of 175 days.
 This flight led to improved foreign relations by promoting commercial collaboration, and greater public interest in aviation, prompting governments to put more resources into developing their aviation forces.
 On 21 May 1927, Charles Lindbergh received the Orteig Prize of $25,000 for the first solo non-stop crossing of the Atlantic.
 This caused what was known in aviation at the time as the "Lindbergh boom", which increased public interest in aviation.